 Strawberry Lake: Located 10 miles south of Prairie City in the Strawberry Mountain wilderness, this lake can be reached only after a 1 1/2 mile hike.
 There is a Forest Service campground at the trailhead with water and toilets.
 Its high elevation allows fishing during the hot summer months.

 Strawberry is not stocked but natural reproduction produces 10 to 13-inch rainbow and brook trout each year.

 Tepee, Honeymoon, Salt Creek Summit and McGraw ponds: Will be stocked with legal-sized and trophy rainbow trout in late May or early June depending on access.
 These ponds are located on National Forest land and provide good opportunity for family day trips and camp outs.
 Tepee and Honeymoon ponds are adjacent to USFS Road 46 about 35 miles northeast of Enterprise.
 Salt Creek Summit and McGraw Ponds can be accessed by USFS Road 39 (Wallowa Mountain Loop Road) southeast of Joseph.
 Salt Creek Summit is about 18 miles from Joseph and McGraw is about 40 miles from Joseph.

 Water conditions generally determine angler success.
 Bank fishing is generally best when river flow ranges from 300-600 cfs.
 Drift boaters usually prefer about 800 cfs to traverse shallow areas.
 Fishing success declines rapidly at flows greater than 1,000 cfs.
-Visit this website
+Up-to-date flow information

 -Photo by Charlotte Ganskopp-